fabarea/vidi/README.rst

 Installation and requirement
 ==============================

 The extension **requires TYPO3 6.1**.
-In case a fresh TYPO3 set-up is available at http://get.typo3.org/.
+In case, a fresh TYPO3 set-up is available at http://get.typo3.org/.
 The extension is not yet released on the TER_.
 Download the source from the `master branch`_ and install the extension as normal in the Extension Manager::